Create your own UK Safari

 Wales & Midlands

 Wallabies only live in Australia don’t they mate?
 Nope!
 But only 17% of people know you can see these furry marsupials without leaving the UK so don’t feel bad if you didn’t know.
-You can also see puffins, dolphins and feral goats in Wales – no wonder that two thirds of Brits were shocked by the wildlife you can find in the UK when we surveyed them.
+You can also see puffins, dolphins and feral goats in Wales – no wonder that two-thirds of Brits were shocked by the wildlife you can find in the UK when we surveyed them.

-If you’re looking for somewhere to stay, the 3 most popular Wales & Midlands locations are Pembrokeshire, the Snowdonia and Derbyshire
+If you’re looking for somewhere to stay, the 3 most popular Wales & Midlands locations are Pembrokeshire, Snowdonia and Derbyshire

 Southern England